azavalny/data-structures-algorithms/README.md

 * **pop() and push() from the top**, peek(), and isEmpty() are O(1), but O(n) to access a certain element
 ![Alt text](/images/stack.png)

+Stacks are often used with backtracking algorithms and can be used with depth first search.
+Anything dealing with symbolic computation or notation problems often use stacks.

 ## Queues
 * FIFO (first in, first out), elements are added to the back of the queue
 * also implemented as linked list or arraylist